What is the meaning of Viparita Karani

 - High blood pressure: The Sadhaks who are having high blood pressure shouldn’t practice this yoga pose as it worsens the condition.

-- Heart disease: In the case of cardiac condition, the practicing of Legs-up-the-wall pose should be restricted.
+- Heart disease: In the case of cardiac condition, the practice of the Legs-up-the-wall pose should be restricted.

-- Thyroid problems: It also shouldn’t be practiced by the patients who have enlarged thyroid.
+- Thyroid problems: It also shouldn’t be practised by patients with enlarged thyroids.

 - Menstruation: It should be avoided during menstruation.

-- Eyes problems: It should also not be practiced if somebody has serious eye problems such as glaucoma.
+- Eyes problems: It should also not be practised if somebody has severe eye problems like glaucoma.

 - Neck injury: Skip it if you have a neck injury.